Skip to main content

 About This School

-University of San Diego is a private nonprofit institution located in San Diego, California with approximately 5,619 undergraduate students enrolled.
-The school is moderately selective, accepting approximately 47% of applicants.
-In-state tuition is $56,444 per year.
-The graduation rate is 82%, and the typical graduate earns $71,100 within 10 years of enrollment.
+University of San Diego is a private nonprofit institution located in San Diego, California with approximately 5,671 undergraduate students enrolled.
+University of San Diego has an open or accessible admissions process, with an acceptance rate of 52%.
+The average net price after financial aid is $30,365 per year.
+The graduation rate is 84%, and the typical graduate earns $71,100 within 10 years of enrollment.

 The University of San Diego (USD) is a private Catholic research university in San Diego, California, United States.
 Chartered in 1949 as the independent San Diego College for Women and San Diego University, the two institutions merged in 1972.